jq-rs/mles-webproxy/README.md

 # mles-webproxy

+`mles-webproxy` is _deprecated_ in favor of Mles v2 and will be obsolete from the beginning of year 2024.

 `mles-webproxy` is an Mles WebSocket proxy service for [Mles](https://github.com/jq-rs/mles-rs) WebSocket protocols, like [MlesTalk](https://mles.io/app.html).
 It receives traffic over TLS and forwards it transformed to AES towards Mles server (and vice versa).

 For the crates.io-version, please check [crates.io-branch](https://github.com/jq-rs/mles-webproxy/blob/jq-rs/crates.io/README.md).
 The only difference should be that crates.io does not include mles.io website as part of it.